 The two ASCII data file commands SAVEAS and GETAS were not designed to operate with a disc drive that powers down when not in use.
-When using these commands an error is generated because the disc drive does not power up fast enough.
-When programming with these two commands set up the following sequence.
+An error is generated when you use these commands because the disc drive does not power up fast enough.
+When programming with these two commands, set up the following sequence.